5 Year Forecast for the Housing Market

 • AI and automation are cutting costs and will make a big contribution to GDP in the next 5 years

-• homeowners will sell because they can refinance to buy
+• homeowners will sell by 2026 because they can refinance to buy somewhere else

 • building permits and home starts will grow as mortgage rates and interest rates drop